 SB 677 (Blakespear, D-Encinitas): Intercity rail: The Los Angeles - San Diego - San Luis Obispo (LOSSAN) Rail Corridor.
-(Chapter 407, Statutes of 2023)

 The LOSSAN Rail Corridor Agency (LOSSAN Agency) develops an annual business plan for submittal to the California State Transportation Agency.
 The business plan includes a report on the recent and historical performance of the corridor service, an overall operating plan to increase ridership and provide for increased traveler demands in the corridor, short- and long-term capital improvement programs, funding requirements for the upcoming FY, and an action plan with performance goals and objectives.